ETH-NEXUS/scAmpi_single_cell_RNA/README.md

 The pipeline consists of R and python scripts.
 Most of the relevant R and python packages used in this workflow can be installed as a conda environment using the yaml file `scAmpi_scRNA_conda_env.yml` provided in the sub folder "envs".

-Example (this will install the conda environment in your home):
+Example (This will install the conda environment in your home.
+Note that the installation may take a while.):
 ```
 > conda env create -f scAmpi_scRNA_conda_env.yml --name scAmpi_scRNA
 > conda activate scAmpi_scRNA